 Serving Suggestions

-In NYC bagel shops, baked salmon salad is most often enjoyed spread thickly on a fresh, chewy bagel.
-Popular bagel choices include egg, sesame, or everything, though cristy pumpernickel bread is always good.
+In New York bagel shops, baked salmon salad is most often served spread thickly on a fresh, chewy bagel.
+Popular choices include egg, sesame, and everything bagels, but crusty pumpernickel bread is always good too.

-For a lighter option, salmon salad can be served as a dip with crackers, or as part of a salad platter alongside mixed greens.
-It's also a fantastic addition to brunch spreads, paired with other deli classics like whitefish salad, lox, nova, and cream cheese.
+For a lighter option, serve salmon salad as a dip with everything bagel chips, or as part of a salad platter with mixed greens.
+It is also a great addition to a brunch spread with deli classics like whitefish salad, lox, nova, and cream cheese.

 FAQ